pusateri/draft-pusateri-dnsop-private-subdomains/draft-pusateri-dnsop-private-subdomains.md

 # Security Considerations

 Since responses are not signed, there is a opportunity for the message contents to be tampered with.
 Fake records can not be created but records could be removed from the Answer section and header fields could be modified.
+This can be partly alleviated through the use of DNSSEC.
+If the `ENCR` records which make up an RRset have DNSSEC RRSIG signatures, the receiver can determine if elements of the set have been tampered with.
+It cannot detect if the entire set has been removed.

+# IANA Considerations

+This document defines a new DNS Resource Record Type named `ENCR` described as an Encrypted Resource Record with value TBD.

 ----